 I live in a noncompact state.
 How do I get a compact multistate license?

-Only nurses who declare a compact state as their primary state of residence are eligible for a multistate license.
-As a resident of a noncompact state, you may apply for a license in a compact state, although your eligibility will be limited to a single state license that is valid in that state only.
+Only nurses who declare a compact state as their primary state of residence may be eligible for a multistate license.
+As a resident of a noncompact state, you may apply for a license by endorsement in a compact state.
+Youreligibility will be limited to a single state license that is valid in that state only.
+As a resident of a noncompact state, you can have as many single-state licenses as you wish.

 Where is the compact application and what is the application fee?